Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: QUANTUM CRAMÉR-RAO BOUND

+It can be seen from Eq.~(27) that the QCRB for the mode-entangled configuration with $M$ gyroscopes is independent of $M$.

-where $p=\frac{\eta}{2} e^{(2r-1)}$ and $q=\frac{\eta}{2} e^{-(2r+1)}$.
-With the obtained covariance matrix, we use the procedures given in \cite{Nichols, pirandola2009correlation} to formulate the QFI matrix numerically and use Eq.~(17) to calculate the QCRB in phase sensitivity (see Appendix C for the details).
-However, due to the presence of vacuum inputs to the SBNs, two symplectic eigenvalues of V come out unity, which causes singular results in the formulation as pointed out in \cite{Safranek, Guo}.
+Furthermore, to obtain the results corresponding to a general lossy case, we cannot use the formula given in Eq.~(24); because, in the presence of losses, the state $\rho_{\phi}$ is no longer an isothermal state.
+Therefore, we use the procedures given in \cite{Nichols, pirandola2009correlation} to formulate the QFI matrix numerically and use Eq.~(19) to calculate the QCRB in phase sensitivity (see Appendix C for the details).
+Due to the computational complexity in the methods given in \cite{Nichols}, we first formulate the QCRBs corresponding to the simpler cases of $M=1$ and $M=2$.
+The presence of vacuum inputs in the $(M-1)$ ports of the beam splitter network yields singular results in the formulation, as pointed out in \cite{Safranek, Guo}.
 To resolve this numerical problem, we adopt the same pragmatic technique used in \cite{Guo} of introducing very weak thermal states of mean photon number of order $10^{-6}$ at the vacuum input ports of the SBNs.
-These factors can be easily ignored in the final expression of the QCRB, which takes the following form for the mode-entangled configuration,
+These factors can be easily ignored in the final expression of the QCRB, which takes the following form for both cases of $M=1$ and $M=2$ of the mode-entangled configuration as,